 Signs of dental disease in dogs include:

-- Inflamed gums (gingivitis)
+- Swollen, red gums (gingivitis)

 - Bad breath caused by bacteria in the mouth